 The VHT/HE/EHT NDP Announcement frame contains at least one STA Info field.
 If the VHT/HE/EHT NDP Announcement frame contains only one STA Info field, then the RA field is set to the address of the STA that can provide feedback (see 10.37.5.2 (Rules for VHT sounding protocol sequences)).
 If the VHT/ HE/EHT NDP Announcement frame contains more than one STA Info field, then the RA field is set to the broadcast address.

 The TA field is set to the address of the STA transmitting the VHT/HE/EHT NDP Announcement frame or the bandwidth signaling TA of the STA transmitting the VHT/HE/EHT NDP Announcement frame.
-In a VHT/HE/EHT NDP Announcement frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence and SER- VICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is a set to a bandwidth signaling TA.
-Otherwise, in a VHT/HE/EHT NDP Announcement frame transmitted by a VHT, HE or EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.
+In a VHT/HE/EHT NDP Announcement frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence and SER- VICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is a set to a bandwidth signaling TA. (#4145, 7681)In a VHT/HE/EHT NDP Announcement frame transmitted by a VHT STA, an HE STA, an EHT STA that is not a STA 6G or an EHT STA that is a STA 6G without 320MHz bandwidth support (#4145, 7681) in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.

 TGbe editor: Please change below paragraphs in subclauses 17.2 (OFDM PHY specific service parameter list) as follows: